NuMCMCTools/NuMCMCTools/README.md

 tree, and an optional argument for additional variables to be loaded (TO BE IMPLEMENTED).

+An example tree (`examples/testchaindata.root`) with the required features is provided for testing the functionality of this software.

 A very basic script for loading the example tree is `examples/load_mcmc.py` and can be run as follows: